Financial guidance if you’ve been affected by Covid-19

 The government has produced advice and guidelines about what you should do if you’re having difficulty paying your rent.
 It also explains what your landlord should and shouldn’t be doing.

-Your employer has a responsibility to pay you statutory sick pay if you’re too ill to work, and if you’re self-isolating due to the Coronavirus.
+Your employer has a responsibility to pay you statutory sick pay if you’re too ill to work.
 There’s more information about statutory sick page, on the government’s website.

 Free debt advice is available from the National Debtline – their number is 0808 808 4000.